Declaration

 We hold these truths to be self-evident, that all men are created

-mankind are more disposed to suffer, while evils are sufferable, than
+disposed to suffer, while evils are sufferable, than to right

-right themselves by abolishing the forms to which they are accustomed.
+themselves by abolishing the forms to which they are accustomed.
+But

 when a long train of abuses and usurpations, pursuing invariably the